Reviewing Chukka boots from Tricker's, Enzo Bonafe, Edward Green, John Lobb - from £395 to £1,120

 Lined or unlined - all of the boots are lined except for the Tricker's.
 It works well in their favour, and makes them feel a bit more casual (and comfortable)

-Maybe a surprising one here - by my favourite pair are the Tricker's - they don't photograph super well because the unlined leather gets pulled slightly by the shoe trees, but they are supremely comfortable and the shorter height and round toe suits the overall casual purpose of the Chukka design better than the other models.
+Maybe a surprising one here - by my favourite pair are the Tricker's - they don't photograph super well because the unlined leather gets pulled slightly by the shoe trees, but they are supremely comfortable and the shorter height and round toe suit the overall casual purpose of the Chukka design better than the other models.